alan-turing-institute/t0-1/serve_t0.md

 > Using `uv sync --all-extras` will install the exact versions of dependencies that were used when `t0` was last deployed.
 > For developers, it may be more appropriate to install the dependencies by resolving the latest compatible versions using `uv pip install -e ".[rag,dev]"`.

+6. Obtain the NHS conditions data - see the [Data section of the README](https://github.com/alan-turing-institute/t0-1/tree/main?tab=readme-ov-file#data) for details.
+There are three options for this:

+* Run the `make download all` command directly on the server (fewest steps)
+* Run the `make download all` command locally on your laptop and then upload the resulting file to the server (minimising time required on the expensive VM).
-6. Download the NHS conditions data - see the [Data section of the README](https://github.com/alan-turing-institute/t0-1/tree/main?tab=readme-ov-file#data).
-If you're a member of the Turing, you can download the data from the t0 sharepoint[^3].
-Once downloaded, save it in `t0-1/data/nhs-conditions/v4/qwen_summarised_conditions.jsonl`
+* If you're a member of the Turing, you can ask a t0 team member to direct you to the file.
+At time of writing, the file is on SharePoint, in the `t0` Documents folder, at this path `Documents/nhs-use-case/v4/qwen_summarised_conditions.jsonl`.

+7. Copy the datafile to the correct location on the server.
+It should be in `~/t0-1/data/nhs-conditions/v4/qwen_summarised_conditions.jsonl`

+To copy a local copy of the datafile to the server, use the following command (substituting suitable values for `<username>` and `<local/path/to/conditions.jsonl>`):
 ```
-ssh a.smith@20.117.204.190 'mkdir -p ~/t0-1/data/nhs-conditions/v4'
+ssh <username>@20.117.204.190 'mkdir -p ~/t0-1/data/nhs-conditions/v4' && \
-scp data/nhs-conditions/conditions.jsonl a.smith@20.117.204.190:~/t0-1/data/nhs-conditions/v4/qwen_summarised_conditions.jsonl
+scp <local/path/to/conditions.jsonl> <username>@20.117.204.190:~/t0-1/data/nhs-conditions/v4/qwen_summarised_conditions.jsonl
 ```

-7. Set up an `.env` file
+8. Set up an `.env` file

 The easiest way to create this is to copy the default file